 The Assembly shall submit Indirect Initiatives to Congress.
 Congress may change or overrule them.
-Within one year after submittal, Congress shall bring it to a conclusive vote in both Houses subject to Presidential veto or refer it back to the IQA.
+Within one year after submittal, Congress shall bring it to a conclusive vote in both Houses and obtain Presidential approval or refer it back to the IQA.
 This shall not limit the People’s right at any time to propose a similar or related Direct Initiative process nor the IQA’s right to place them on the ballot as Candidate Initiatives.

 Members shall be equals and treated equally.
 The IQA shall pay Members for their services.